tahoma2d/tahoma2d/doc/how_to_build_win.md

 - [ ] Install via **one** of the following methods.
   - (option 1) Install Qt 5.9.9 from here: https://www.qt.io/download-open-source/.
 Click the `Download the Qt Online Installer` button at the bottom of the page.
 It should recommend the Windows installer, if not, select it.
 The installer is a small file and any additional needed files are downloaded during the install.
     - [ ] Run the the downloaded file.
-    - [ ] On the filter tick the Archive checkbox to see older verions in the list.
+    - [ ] On the filter tick the Archive checkbox to see older versions in the list.
 In the list choose version `Qt 5.9.9`.

   - (option 2) Install using the [Qt 5.9.9 Offline Installer](http://download.qt.io/official_releases/qt/5.9/5.9.9/qt-opensource-windows-x86-5.9.9.exe).
 It is a large installer file which can be run offline.